j-lindb73/proj-api/README.md

 ### Documentation

-I used Express to create API.
-[Express Website](https://expressjs.com/).
+[Express](https://expressjs.com/) is used to create API.

+[SQLITE](https://sqlite.org/) is used to handle database which contains information about registered users and their money and stocks.

+[mongoDB](https://mongodb.com) is ised to save chat messages between sessions.